If you’ve been involved in a St. Louis car accident with a pizza delivery driver, you may be wondering: who is legally responsible?

 The job of a pizza delivery driver isn’t easy.
 Long hours, pressure for fast turnarounds, unfamiliar roads, and sometimes hazardous weather conditions can increase the likelihood of getting into a car accident.

-The question you may ask yourself if you’ve been hit and injured by a pizza delivery driver is: who should I hold accountable for my pain and suffering?
+The question you may ask yourself if you’ve been hit and injured by a pizza delivery driver is: who should I hold accountable for my expenses, including medical bills, lost wages, and property damage?

 Pizza Delivery Drivers Are at a High Risk of Car Accidents.
 Here’s Why:

 You may think that the job of a pizza delivery driver is quite easy and straightforward.
 You get in the car and drive from one address to the other.
 The reality, however, is that this is a very strenuous and demanding job.
-Combined with the long hours and the way the delivery industry works, these drivers can become a hazard on the road.
+Combined with the long hours and the way the delivery industry works, these drivers can, at times, become a hazard on the road.

 Pressure for Quick Deliveries

-The food home delivery industry is extremely competitive.
+The home delivery food industry is extremely competitive.
 In addition to tasty food and low prices, companies use fast delivery times to please clients.
-Drivers are incentivized based on how quickly they can deliver, which encourages reckless behavior, such as speeding or ignoring traffic signs.
+Drivers are often incentivized based on how quickly they can deliver, which may encourage reckless behavior, such as speeding or ignoring traffic signs.

 The Drivers Lack Experience